yortos/imessage-analysis/README.md

 ## Future Work
 * When the message is sent in a group chat, right now I simply have the recipient as 'group-chat'.
 I want to edit that and perhaps include the list of recipients.
 This way if you want to calculcate the numebr of messages between you and another person in both private chats as well as group chats you will be able to do so.
 * Right now, Step 3 of the ETL notebook is very slow because the code is not optimized.
 I want to make that more efficient.
-* The messages in the final dataframe will include things like reactions and thread replies.
-For reactions, I have a sense of how I can detect them.
-I might include an indicator whether the message is a reaction, a thread reply or even things like photos in future editions.
-    *  **Update in 3.1**: Reactions are now detected and included in the ETL notebook.

 <br>